sailing-pmls/pmls.readthedocs.io/docs/sparse-coding.md

 ## Quick Start

 The Sparse Coding app can be found in `bosen/app/sparsecoding/`.
 From this point on, all instructions will assume you are in `bosen/app/sparsecoding/`.
-After building Petuum (as explained earlier in this manual), you can build the Sparse Coding app from `bosen/app/sparsecoding` by running
+After building PMLS (as explained earlier in this manual), you can build the Sparse Coding app from `bosen/app/sparsecoding` by running

 ```
 make